Andrew-Negrut/Arduino-Uno/README.md

 # Arduino-Uno
- A collection of Arduino projects.
+ A collection of Arduino Uno projects.